-Under the cash basis of accounting, the County does not report bonds, financed purchases, or long-term loans in the accompanying cash basis financial statements.
-However, in order to provide information to the readers of this report, we are providing the following detailed information about bonds, leases, and long-term notes.
-At December 31, 2023, the County had \$4,404,041 outstanding in bonds and other long-term debt for governmental activities.
-The \$18,613,496 outstanding in bonds and other long-term debt for business-type activities balances as of December 31, 2022, were paid in full during the year from proceeds received from the sale of the Union-Rome Sewer District.
+Under the cash basis of accounting, the County does not report bonds or financed purchases in the accompanying cash basis financial statements.
+However, in order to provide information to the readers of this report, we are providing the following detailed information about bonds and leases.
+At December 31, 2024, the County had \$7,182,464 outstanding in bonds and other long-term debt for governmental activities.
 For additional information regarding debt, please see note 10 to the basic financial statements.

-Table 5 summarizes bonds and long-term debt outstanding for governmental activities for 2023 and 2022:
+Table 5 summarizes bonds and long-term debt outstanding for governmental activities for 2024 and 2023: